hpssjellis/maker100-eco/README.md

 For each row the checkbox will be checked when the activity is tested and the boxes eventually will be removed.

- [x] has been tested on the relevant device.
+ - [x] has been tested on the relevant device.
 This might take a while to transfer the entire course.

+ - [ ] Means not yet tested or just plain old Portenta code